Hyundai Ioniq 5: Australia

 The Ioniq 5 went on sale in Australia on 27 September 2021, in a sole trim, using the Long Range powertrain with the option between RWD (single motor) and AWD (dual motor) setups.
 Three trim levels are available: Dynamiq, Techniq, and Epiq, with AWD standard on the top trim.

 The Ioniq 5 N was launched in Australia on 23 February 2024, the introduction of the Hyundai N performance sub-brand to the Australian market.
 At the time of its introduction, the Ioniq 5 N was the most expensive Hyundai vehicle on sale in Australia.

-The facelifted Ioniq 5 debuted on 23 July 2024, with the option of a N Line styling package.
+The facelifted Ioniq 5 was launched on 23 July 2024, with the option of a N Line styling package.

+In December 2025, the 2026 model year changes for the Ioniq 5 saw the number of variants reduced from 16 to four, new Elite and Premium trims replaced the former Dynamiq and Epiq trims, N-Line styling option was removed (became standard on the Premium trim), and all variants use the 84 kWh battery pack.

 Concepts and prototypes

 Robotaxi

 The Ioniq 5 Robotaxi was unveiled on 31 August 2021 and displayed at IAA Mobility 2021 on 6 September 2021.
 Lyft began offering transport by driverless Ioniq 5 Robotaxis on the Las Vegas Strip on 16 August 2022.
 The Ioniq 5 Robotaxi will have a human driver present until the end of 2022, after which the cars will operate on their own.

 Since late 2023, the Ioniq 5 Robotaxi are assembled at the Hyundai Motor Group Innovation Centre in Singapore (HMGICS) facility to be exported to the US.

-The model incorporated Waymo's autonomous driving technology and will join its robotaxi service.
+Waymo started testing the model in US cities in November, 2025.
+The cars will be built in Hyundai's Metaplant in Georgia and will replace Waymo's aging robotaxi fleet.
+The vehicles are equipped with Waymo's sixth-generation fully autonomous technology, the Waymo Driver, and are fitted with autonomous-ready modifications including redundant hardware and power doors.